 The complete observer method and participant-as-observer method are the common types of observation used for summative evaluation.
 In the complete observer method, the teacher observes the students from a distance; removing the instructor from the participants’ environment.

 The participant-by-observer method is what you’ll find in many classrooms and learning contexts.
 The teacher already has a relationship with the students and she interacts with them as they demonstrate their knowledge.

 To conduct a summative assessment with Formplus, you need to use the Formplus builder to create and customize an online form.
 This online form should serve your unique needs in terms of what you want to achieve and the type of summative assessment method you plan to execute.

 Follow this step-by-step guide to create your online summative assessment form with Formplus.

 You can choose a new theme for your form or create a custom theme.
 You can also change the form’s background, add background images, modify the form font and font size or stylize the form using your custom CSS.

 Formplus has different features that make data collection seamless for you including unlimited file uploads, mobile-friendly forms, and prefilled forms.
 With the mobile-friendly feature, you can conduct summative assessments using your smartphone.
 You can also collect data the way you like using more than 30 available form fields.

 With our mobile-responsive feature, you can create an online form for summative assessments using your smartphone or other internet-enabled devices.
-Students can also complete surveys, quizzes and make file submissions using their smartphones, without pinching in or zoom out of their screens.
+Students can also complete surveys, and quizzes and make file submissions using their smartphones, without pinching in or zooming out of their screens.